martinsolent/figma/docs/variables/child_2.md

 ![](./variables_string_2024/spring_14.png)

-In the left panel switch to the Asset tab
+In the left panel switch to the Assets tab

 ![](./variables_string_2024/draf_asset_-2.png)